k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 ![](images/web/01_table_data_viewer3.png)

-To view another table's content data of this LUI, just click on it in the schema.
+To view another table's content data of this LUI, simply click on it in the schema.